ART THROUGH TOPOLOGY ART THOUGH KNOT THEORY

 Curtain

-An imagined diaphanous changing surface of a two-twist spun trefoil knot diagram.
+An imagined diaphanous curtain, depicting changes in surface of a two-twist spun trefoil knot diagram

 Coloured pencil and pastel